 Added to that, I unfortunately still have an eufy Solo IndoorCam (the cameras seems to have undergone a rebranding from Indoor Cam Pan&Tilt) in use.
 Replacing it would currently be an unnecessarily added cost at this moment.
 I can imagine that I am not the only user of Home Assistant currently in this situation.

 With that in mind, you are free to follow this guide, but I do not recommend you purchase any eufy Security products just to set up this integration.
 There are plenty of alternatives on the market, many of them featuring a setup just as easy as eufy’s.
 One brand that gets frequently recommended in the Home Assistant community is Reolink.
 I, personally, have no experience using their security cameras, but many others have, and have continued using their products.

 For those wondering, there unfortunately doesn’t appear to be an easy way of adding the eufy-security-ws application, which I will be using in this guide, to a supervised Home Assistant setup or one using the Home Assistant Operating System.
 Currently, there is no add-on available and the only way of installing it is by setting up a Docker container or by using a npm (Node Package Manager) package.
 I went the former route and set up the Docker container on my Unraid server.

-An improved eufy integration with Home Assistant is currently being worked on, with one of the goals being to publish it as an add-on.
+Developer Aaron Bach is working on an improved eufy integration with Home Assistant, with one of the goals being to publish it as an add-on.
 However, there is currently no release date and as the developer is using their free time to make it happen, it would be unfair to make demands.
 This upcoming integration will once again be a custom component, without any financial incentives.